This article published in

 The Baan Keng Khim music school has a special Khim class for hyperactive children.
 The report said that the hyperactive children had better concentration and improved moods, because they seem to relax and develop a peaceful mind during their practice.
 This school also teaches the Khim for people who plan to go abroad, specifically as a means of spreading the appreciation of the Khim as a cultural export.
 Sureerattana Choomnog said the Khim is a musical instrument that can be performed solo and it is very popular to play in Thai restaurants and other Thai venues abroad.
 Many young people like to learn to play the Khim to use as a sideline and part time job during their studies and work abroad.[14]

 Thai people are learning to play the Khim both as a hobby and as a career.
 Recently we have found that many Thai students, who love music and love the Khim, are learning to perform the Khim as a career.
 Both Mahidol University and Chulalongkorn University’s Faculties of Education provide a foundation for professional studies.
-They both have a Thai classical music degree majoring in the music and performance of the Khim
+They both have a Thai classical music degree majoring in the music and performance of the Khim.

 There are many kinds of teaching media for assistance in learning to play the Khim including handbooks for learning, Video CD’s (“learn how to play the Khim”) and a computer program is available for learning how to play the Khim produced by The Luang Praditphairoe Foundation.